 Consumers receiving court-ordered supervised visitation services need access to a process for expressing concerns about their case and the way it is being managed.

 We have several mechanisms in place for consumer feedback.
 There is a Senior Supervisor on Saturday and Sunday who is assigned to assist clients with all concerns in service delivery.
-Program Coordinators fulfill that role Monday - Friday.
+Senior Supervisors report client issues to the Client Services Manager so that those concerns can be addressed Monday - Friday.

-If the Senior Supervisor or a Program Coordinator cannot resolve a concern, the concern is then presented to the Program Director.
-If the Program Director is not able to resolve the concern, it is presented in an Executive Team meeting which includes Program Manager, Program Director, Assistant Director, and Executive Director.
+If the Senior Supervisor or the Client Services Manager cannot resolve a concern, the concern is then presented to the Programs Director.
+If the Program Director is not able to resolve the concern, it is presented in an Executive Team meeting which includes Programs Director, Assistant Director, and Executive Director.

 If the Executive Team is unable to resolve the concern, the client makes a formal written request to the Board of Directors.
 That concern is then placed on the agenda for a regularly scheduled meeting of the Board, which occur quarterly.